-The Fenix Gold Project (16,050 Ha) is located in Atacama Region, in the Copiapo Province - Chile, specifically in the Maricunga Mineral Belt, approximately 140 kilometers northeast by road of Copiapo.
+The Fenix Gold Project (16,050 Ha) is located in Atacama Region, in the Copiapo Province - Chile, specifically in the Maricunga Mineral Belt, approximately 160 kilometers northeast of Copiapo by International Road CH-31.
 It is one of the largest undeveloped pre-feasibility stage gold oxide projects in the Americas.

 This is a well-known mining district that contains over 70 million ounces of gold and hosts the La Coipa and Maricunga mines, as well as the Volcan, Caspiche, Lobo Marte and Cerro Casale deposits.

 The mineral resource estimate was updated in 2019, based on data collected from 91 diamond drill holes (30,533 m of core) and 291 reverse circulation holes (84,101 m of RC cuttings) which is all the drilling completed on the project between 2010 and 2019.
 Surface samples (860 two-meter trench samples) have been used for the first time in the resource estimate.